FlowerSuNa/My_Study/llm/papers/BART.md

 To most directly compare our models on their ability to model their fine-tuning objective (the log likelihood of the human text), we report perplexity in Table 1.

-Table 1: Comparison of pre-training objectives.
-All models are of comparable size and are trained for 1M steps on a combination of books and Wikipedia data.
-Entries in the bottom two blocks are trained on identical data using the same code-base, and fine-tuned with the same procedures.
-Entries in the second block are inspired by pre-training objectives proposed in previous work, but have been simplified to focus on evaluation objectives (see §4.1).
-Performance varies considerably across tasks, but the BART models with text infilling demonstrate the most consistently strong performance.
 ```

 #### 4.2 Tasks